tienngthth/car-share-system/README.md

 ```
 Customer can view the booking detail and is asked to confirm or cancel the new bookinng.
-After confirm booking, customer is asked to log in to calendar in order to create an event.
+After confirm booking, customer is asked to log in to google calendar (oauth2 authentication) in order to create an event.
 ```

 ```